kreulenk/t-walker/README.md

 ## Installation
 Installing T-Walker is simple.
 Just clone the repository and run the install directive from the MakeFile.

+The install directive assumes that you are using zsh as your shell.
+If you are using a different shell, you will need to manually add the `t` command to your shell's sourcing file.

 ```bash
 git clone https://github.com/kreulenk/t-walker.git
 cd t-walker